 Organic farming is labor intensive.
-Hence it is beneficial for a small farmer who has abundant labor in his/her family.
-A small farmer who does not have sufficient labor at home may find it difficult to hire external labor and therefore organic farming may not be feasible for him/her.
+Hence, it is beneficial for a small farmer who has abundant labor in his/her family.
+A small farmer who does not have sufficient labor at home may find it difficult to hire external labor.
+Therefore, organic farming may not be feasible for him/her.

 Since organic produce is not traded in many markets, marketing the organic produce may be difficult for a small farmer.

-Small farmers can successfully practice organic farming with proper guidance from public and non government organizations.
-However, the complexities of problems that these organizations may have to deal with and the costs involved in running these organizations may make the entire activity nonviable.
+Small farmers can successfully practice organic farming with proper guidance from public and non-governmental organizations.
+However, the complexities of problems that these organizations may have to deal with and the costs involved in running these organizations may make the entire activity non-viable.

-In organic farming, soil fertility needs to be replenished with the application of organic fertilizers regularly.
+In organic farming, soil fertility needs to be replenished with the regular application of organic fertilizers.
 If the organic fertilizers are not produced locally, it might be difficult for the small farmer, who would purchase the fertilizers in small quantities to obtain them from elsewhere.
-Further due to low economies of scale, there might be a huge transportation cost associated with the organic fertilizers obtained from long distances.
+Furthermore, due to low economies of scale, there might be a huge transportation cost associated with the organic fertilizers obtained from long distances.

-It has also been observed that organic food prices are not stable and keep fluctuating from time to time.
-In such a scenario a low price might affect a small farmer drastically.
+It has also been observed that organic food prices are not stable and continue fluctuating from time to time.
+In such a scenario, a low price might drastically affect a small farmer.

-Since the volume of organic food production is low (about 1-2% of total food production), it is very difficult to implement social security measures such as minimum support price.
+Since the volume of organic food production is low (about 1-2% of total food production), it is very difficult to implement social security measures, such as a minimum support price.